Purpose and scope

 - nature of the outbreak at that time

-If the service user they are visiting is diagnosed as a COVID-19 case, the named visitor must wear appropriate PPE – see NIPCM for further information on PPE for visitors.
+The named person must wear appropriate PPE – see NIPCM for further information on PPE for visitors.

 Care home or residential setting staff can support and supervise the donning and doffing of the PPE.

-Service users who are not symptomatic or confirmed COVID-19 cases and their visitors may continue to use communal areas if the setting is not being managed as a household.
+Service users who are neither symptomatic nor confirmed COVID-19 cases and their named person may continue to use communal areas if the whole setting is not being managed as a household.